aws-samples/tgb-alb-multiple-eks-clusters/README.md

 eksctl create cluster -f cluster1.yaml
 ```

-It takes 15 minutes for an EKS cluster to be ready.
-You can start creating `Cluster2` in a separate shell immediately; otherwise you need to wait for `Cluster1` creation process to complete before moving on to the next step.
+It takes 15 minutes for an EKS cluster creation to be ready.
+You can either start creating `Cluster2` in a separate shell immediately; or can wait for `Cluster1` creation process to complete before moving on to the next step.
 If you choose to create `Cluster2` immediately then **do not forget** to source the env.sh file again in that other terminal window before attempting to create Cluster2.

 6. Create `cluster2`